PennyHow/PyTrx/README.md

 # PyTrx
-PyTrx is a Python object-oriented toolbox created for the purpose of calculating real-world measurements from oblique images and time-lapse image series.
+PyTrx (short for 'Python Tracking') is a Python object-oriented toolbox created for the purpose of calculating real-world measurements from oblique images and time-lapse image series.
 Its primary purpose is to obtain velocities, surface areas, and distances from imagery of glacial environments.<br>

 Authors: Dr. Penelope How (p.how@ed.ac.uk), Dr. Nick Hulton, and Lynne Buie<br>
 <hr>